SublimeText-Markdown/MarkdownEditing/README.md

 ## Credits

 MarkdownEditing was originally created by [Brett Terpstra][brettterpstra] and has become a community project with the goal of consolidating the best features from the varied collection of Markdown packages for Sublime Text.
-Current development is headed up by [Ali Ayas][github 9] and [Felix Hao][github 10].
+Current development is headed up by [Ali Ayas][maliayas] and [Felix Hao][felixhao28].

 Related blog posts from Brett:
 * http://brettterpstra.com/2012/05/17/markdown-editing-for-sublime-text-2-humble-beginnings/